cnorm35/bridgetown-blog/src/_posts/route_constraints.md

   end
 ```

-This creates a new Dir ADD LINK object for `app/views/static` directory.
-We access it's
+This creates a new [Dir](https://ruby-doc.org/core-3.1.2/Dir.html) object for the
-children, use map to return a new array with a format that matches our path for
+`app/views/static` directory.
+We access it's children, use `map` to return a new
+array with a format that matches our path for the route constraint.

-the route constraint
+This will pull the name of any view ending in `.html.erb`, including partials, in the `app/views/static` directory.

 The output looks something like